Indianmeal moth: Non-plant foods

-Indian-meal moths are also known to cannibalize larvae.
-This often leads to viral granulosis infections spreading through an Indian-meal moth population.
+Indianmeal moths are also known to cannibalize larvae.
+This often leads to viral granulosis infections spreading through an Indianmeal moth population.
 Healthy larvae are picked more often than unhealthy larvae for cannibalism.
 There appears to be no kin discrimination and siblings can be eaten by caterpillars.

 Foraging flights

-Though Indian-meal moths generally do not migrate over long distances, they do engage in long-distance foraging flights.
+Though Indianmeal moths generally do not migrate over long distances, they do engage in long-distance foraging flights.
 These flights take place during the twilight hours during which blue light (400–475 nm) rather than UV light (10–400 nm) is dominant and attracts the moths.
-Blue light's role in the Indian-meal moth foraging behavior has recently been harnessed as a form of pest control since it is attractive to the moth.
+Blue light's role in the Indianmeal moth foraging behavior has recently been harnessed as a form of pest control since it is attractive to the moth.

 Life history

 Eggs

-Usually the life cycle of an Indian-meal moth colony starts in a location where grain is present.
+Usually the life cycle of an Indianmeal moth colony starts in a location where grain is present.
 The temperature within a grain bin must exceed 50 F. The eggs of the moth are grayish white and have a length between 0.3 and 0.5 mm.
 Eggs can be laid directly on the food source singly or in groups of between 12 and 30.
 A mature female may lay between 100 and 300 eggs at a time.

 Larvae

 Larvae begin to hatch in approximately two to fourteen days.
 The larvae have between five and seven instars.
 Newly hatched larvae feed on grain while more mature larvae feed on grain germ.
 The larvae are an off-white color, but can be pink, brown, or greenish.
 They are about 12 mm long and have prolegs for movement.
-Fully-grown larvae are able to spin webs and leave silk threads in their path of travel.
+Fully grown larvae are able to spin webs and leave silk threads in their path of travel.
 Mature larvae that make silk also make threaded cocoons.